Joe Brady: Buffalo Bills

 On February 4, 2022, Brady was hired by the Buffalo Bills as their quarterbacks coach.
-The Bills fired OC Ken Dorsey on November 14, 2023 after a 5–5 start to the 2023 season, and Brady was promoted to interim offensive coordinator.
+The Bills fired offensive coordinator Ken Dorsey on November 14, 2023, following a 5–5 start to the 2023 season, and Brady was promoted to interim offensive coordinator.
 Under Brady, the Bills offense went from almost entirely focused on passing with quarterback Josh Allen and receiver Stefon Diggs to being more balanced and favoring running backs James Cook and Ty Johnson, also allowing Allen to run more.
 This new approach helped Buffalo win six of their final seven games to finish with an 11–6 record and their fourth consecutive AFC East title.

-The Bills promoted Brady to full-time offensive coordinator following the season.
+The Bills promoted Brady to full-time offensive coordinator following the 2023 season.
 Brady further refined his philosophy from the previous year, which he dubbed "Everybody Eats," resulting in a league-record 13 offensive players scored receiving touchdowns en route to the Bills' 13–4 record and an AFC Championship Game appearance in 2024.
 He was named a finalist for the AP NFL Assistant Coach of the Year Award that year, coming in fourth place.
+Brady continued to serve as the Bills offensive coordinator for the 2025 season.

+Brady was promoted to head coach on January 27, 2026, after the firing of Sean McDermott.